Digitz-hub/Huzlly/pickr-files/README.md

 **Important:** Keep the number of simultaneously **visible** color picker instances to **4–5 at most**.
 Beyond that, Bubble may struggle to handle multiple Pickr instances rendering at the same time, which can cause pickers to break or behave unexpectedly.
 If you have more than 5 color pickers on a page, consider showing them in separate groups or sections so only a few are visible at any given time.

 A single JavascripttoBubble element (`colorData`) handles all instances — you do not need to add more than one.
+Likewise, the Step 1 library loader element only needs to exist **once** for the whole Reusable Element — do not duplicate it per instance.

 **Summary for each new instance:**
 - Add a new HTML element (24×24px)
 - Create a `colorHex` custom state on it (type: text)
-- Paste the full code
+- Paste the full code from `pickr-instance-element.html`
 - Set `rawColor` to `This HTMLElement's colorHex`
 - Set a unique `fieldName` string
 - Everything else in the code stays identical
+- Do **not** add another library loader element — the one from Step 1 already covers every instance